rackerlabs/rackspace-how-to/content/account-management/install-AnyConnect.md

 You may need to request that a new username and password be set up, as well.
 After you receive a username and password, you can install the AnyConnect software client.

-Before you begin:
-  * Install Java before you install the AnyConnect client software.
+Before you begin, install Java before you install the AnyConnect client software.

 Complete the following steps to install the AnyConnect client software: